WHAT ARE THE CHALLENGES YOU FACE?

 How well do you know yourself?
 How well do you know how you’re perceived by others?
 Are you aware of your strengths in your leadership skills?
 Your weaknesses?
 Would you value focused support for improving specific skills like communication, delegation, listening, developing others, building trust, increasing executive presence, or holding others accountable?
 Are you interested in gaining knowledge, and competencies to help you be more effective in coaching others?
 Would you benefit from having a trusted partner to help you learn the truth about you and help you develop as a leader?

 WHAT I DO:

-I am a member of the Marshall Goldsmith group of coaches who help successful leaders get even better by achieving positive, lasting change in behavior for themselves, their people, and their teams.
+I am a member of the Marshall Goldsmith group of coaches who help successful leaders get even better by achieving positive, lasting change in behavior for themselves and the people they lead.

 WHO I WORK WITH:

 I work with leaders who meet the following criteria: